 — Harvey Deneroff

-I am a professor in the Animation Department of the Savannah College of Art and Design’s Atlanta campus, where I mostly teach film and animation history and theory, as well as some studio classes.
-(I also taught at SCAD’s Savannah campus.)
+I am an independent scholar based in Los Angeles.
+I recently retired, after 11-1/2 years, as professor in the Animation Department of the Savannah College of Art and Design. where I mostly taught film and animation history and theory, as well as some studio classes.
+(I was largely based at SCAD’s Atlanta campus, though I also taught for several years in Savannah).
 Previously, I worked as a writer, consultant, and animation festival and conference organizer.
 However, I usually like to introduce myself as an adult child of an animator.
 My father, Joe Deneroff, in his short career, worked at Fleischer and Famous Studios, as well as the First Army Air Force Motion Picture Unit; he also worked a freelance comic book artist and was something of a film buff.

-In those days before home video, he had the pleasant habit of renting 16mm silent movies (including Chaplin and films like The Covered Wagon), which he showed to family and friends on Friday nights.
-This, more than his work in animation, established my interest in film history; this interest became more firmly rooted after my older brother Bob took me to New York’s Museum of Modern Art to see a series of classic movies, including Intolerance, All Quiet on the Western Front and Rashomon.
+In the days before home video, he had the pleasant habit of renting 16mm silent movies (including Chaplin comedies and films like The Covered Wagon), which he showed to family and friends on Friday nights.
+This, more than his work in animation, established my interest in film history; it was an interest that became more firmly rooted after my older brother Bob took me to New York’s Museum of Modern Art to see a series of classic movies, including Intolerance, All Quiet on the Western Front and Rashomon.

 In 1987, I founded the Society for Animation Studies, an international membership organization for scholars and filmmakers.
-Over the years, I served as its first president, helped organize several of the Society’s annual conferences (most recently the 2009 conference at SCAD-Atlanta), edited their newsletter, and served as editor of their Animation Bibliography project.
+I served the Society as its first president, helped organize several of the its annual conferences (most recently the 2009 one at SCAD-Atlanta), edited their newsletter, and briefly acted as editor of their Animation Bibliography project.

 I am the author of The Art of Anastasia (HarperCollins, 1997), and wrote pieces for John Canemaker’s Storytelling in Animation: The Art of the Animated Image (American Film Institute, 1988), John Lent’s Animation in Asia and the Pacific (John Libbey, 2001), and Jerry Beck’s Animation Art: From Pencil to Pixel, the World of Cartoon, Amime and CGI (Flame Tree/Collins Design, 2004).
 I also wrote the introduction to Jayne Pilling’s anthology of SAS papers, A Reader in Animation Studies (John Libbey, 1999).
 More recently, I helped Fred Ladd write Astro Boy and Anime Come to the Americas: An Insider’s View of the Birth of a Pop Culture Phenomenon (McFarland, 2008).